vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/comment.md

 - Twikoo
 - Waline

-::: note

-If you don't need the comment feature, ignore this option.
+::: note Ignore this option if you don't need comment feature.

 :::